michael-guild-kgs/kgstand-design-system/README.md

 We utilize Storybook to demo and document our shared components as well as the markup structure for usage with our styles.

-`/shared-components` - shared atomic elements/components
+`/shared-components` - shared atomic design elements/components
 `/stories` - storybook